TheMaster1127/HTH/DOCUMENTATION.md

   - `s`: Store `value` into the specified `key`.
   - `d`: Delete data associated with the specified `key`.
   - `dALL`: Delete all data from the entire local storage.
+  - `u`: Calculate and return the percentage of local storage used.
 - `key`: The key used to identify the data in the local storage.
 - `value`: (Optional) The value to store in the local storage when performing the `s` action.